aces/Loris/modules/dataquery/test/TestPlan.md

 14. Assert that: new selected fields in the right column only have the newly default visits.
 15. Check `Sync with selected field` checkbox.
 16. Assert that: fields that were previously with all visits now are only with the selected visits in `Default Visits`.
-17. Make sure field visits are still updatable independantly (line by line).
+17. Make sure field visits are still updatable independently (line by line).
 18. Make sure if `Default Visits` are changed, it affects all fields.

 ## Filters selection page

 1. Make sure no filter are already selected.
 The sentence `Currently querying for ALL candidates` should be displayed.
-2. MAke sure the blue notification saying `Note that only candidates which you have permission to access in LORIS are included in results.
+2. Make sure the blue notification saying `Note that only candidates which you have permission to access in LORIS are included in results.
 Number of results may vary from other users running the same query.` is there.
-3. Make sure a preview result is displayed in the to-right hand corner.
+3. Make sure a preview of the number of candidates matched is displayed in the top-right hand corner.
 4. Make sure the `Add Condition` button triggers field select modal.
    1. Add a field as a filter.
    2. Assert that: the condition now appears in the filter list.